cloudfoundry-attic/mega-ci/index.md

 6. Save all this and go play some table tennis while the DNS propagates.
 You should now be able to go to `<team>.ci.cf-app.com` and reach your CI server.

-7. Log back into your AWS account and load in the `*.ci.cf-app.com` certificate (which can be found in LastPass) into your ELB.
-AWS is really picky about the names and formats of the keys.
-Make sure there is no trailing whitespace in the keys or certificates.
-Avoid using emoji for the certificate name.
+7. Log back into your AWS account and load in the certificate that you added earlier to your ELB.

 8. Once this is done, assuming you have an SSL listener set up for your ELB, you'll be able to visit `https://<team>.ci.cf-app.com`, the little lock in